shahreyar-abeer/my_blog/content/about.md

 ---
-subtitle: R & Shiny Developer
+subtitle: MSc Dropout
-title: Zauad Shahreer Abeer, MSc Dropout
+title: Zauad Shahreer Abeer
 ---

 People usually add their degrees after their name.
 It's a way to show